 Best for Sourdough: Cuisinart 2-Pound Convection Bread Maker

+In addition to a separate starter, sourdough bread utilizes different baking and proofing methods, including fermenting the yeast, to produce delicious loaves.
+That process translates to bread that is lower on the glycemic index and has less gluten content than other wheat-based bread.
 The Cuisinart CBK-200 Convection Bread Maker uses multiple rise cycles for the long, slow-proofing sourdough needs.
 Since it uses convection heat, your loaves will color evenly.
-You can set the crust to bake light, medium, or dark and choose health-conscious bread settings such as low-carb or gluten-free.
+You can set the crust to bake light, medium, or dark and for advanced bread recipes such as low-carb or gluten-free.

 Measuring 19 x 16 x 13 inches and weighing 16 pounds, this Cuisinart bread machine has a 12-hour delay start feature.
 It also lets you know when it’s time to add seeds, nuts, or other mix-ins.
 The machine makes sure those are evenly distributed throughout your final loaf.